Top 7 Reasons why you should do the Everest Base Camp Trekupdated on

 The Sagarmatha National Park is one of the highlights of the Everest Base Camp Trek.
 Trekking trails of the journey goes through the gorgeous Himalayan protected area and offers astounding natural sceneries of its floral and faunal species.
 The national park is a UNESCO Natural World Heritage Site and trekking through its verdant trans-Himalayan woods is a special experience.
 The winding landscape of the park is home to many endangered species of animals as well, like the Snow-Leopard and the Musk Deer among a myriad of many other creatures.
 The birch and bamboo forests of the park provide a tranquil nature to trek through, and the beautiful scenery that the park protects is a magnificent journey that adds more worth to the final destination of the base camp.

 Namche Bazaar is another famous highlight of the Everest Base Camp Trek.
-It is a popular mountain town that provides a gorgeous view of mountain peaks like the Kongdi RI, the Thamserku and of course- the Everest from its step-like terrains.
-The town is quite famous for being the gateway to the Himalayas of Nepal, and its amazing amphitheatre-like topography provides an outer-worldly aura of Himalayan serenity.
+It is a popular mountain town that provides a gorgeous view of mountain peaks like the Kongdi RI, the Thamserku, and of course- Everest from its step-like terrains.
+The town is quite famous for being the gateway to the Himalayas of Nepal, and its amazing amphitheater-like topography provides an outer-worldly aura of Himalayan serenity.
 Namche is also the place where most trekkers stay for acclimatization.
-It is a beautiful destination that plays an important role in the growth of the tourism sector of the Khumbu.
-As a matter of fact, Namche Bazaar was an important rendezvous point for Nepali and Tibetan traders in ancient times, where salt, dried meat and textiles were exchanged.
+It is a beautiful destination that plays an important role in the growth of the tourism sector of Khumbu.
+As a matter of fact, Namche Bazaar was an important rendezvous point for Nepali and Tibetan traders in ancient times, where salt, dried meat, and textiles were exchanged.